rwmjones/rhrq-riscv-extensions/compressed.md

 ### Dynamically detecting compressed instructions

-While statically examining executables for compressed instructions gets you some way, there are JIT code generators which could generate compressed instructions dynamically.
-How could we detect them?
+While statically examining executables for compressed instructions gets you some way there, there are JIT code generators which could generate compressed instructions dynamically.
+How should we detect them?

 At least in theory it would be possible to reset the `C` bit in the MISA CSR to disable compressed instructions and cause them to trap,